 Professional roofing can require a lot of money and liability, so make sure that your roofing contractor obtains all of the necessary paperwork and documentation — especially if you plan on choosing a roofing company that finances.
 This should include:

 - A building permit that ensures that your professional roofing contractor follows building code

 - A written contract that lists all the necessary details, products, and costs involved

 - A letter from your contractor’s insurance carrier that confirms everything is covered

 So how often should a roof be replaced?
-The simple answer is as often as you need to, but knowing what to look out for can help you evaluate your roof and make the right decisions.
-Make sure you inspect your roof and attic to the best of your ability and consult a roofing specialist for a more comprehensive inspection.
+The simple answer is as often as you need to, but knowing what to look out for can help you evaluate your roof system and make the right decisions.
+Make sure you inspect your office or home’s roof and attic to the best of your ability and consult a roofing specialist for a more comprehensive inspection.